KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 - **Strassen's Matrix Multiplication:** Efficiently multiplying large matrices by breaking them into sub-matrices.

 ### 3. Dynamic Programming (DP)
-**Definition:** Breaking down a problem into overlapping sub-problems and solving each just once, storing the results for future use.
+Breaking down a problem into overlapping sub-problems and solving each just once, storing the results for future use.

 **Example:**
 - a.
 Planning the most scenic route for a road trip.
 We calculate the best routes between major cities once, then use these calculations to determine the best overall route, avoiding recalculating the same city-to-city routes multiple times.